 - Sources may decline to be interviewed at any time.
 A Mustang News reporter cannot badger a source into being interviewed against their will.
 The decision to answer a reporter’s questions lies entirely on the source, and if at any point a source feels they are being unfairly forced to comment, they should notify Mustang News editors of the situation immediately.

 - Sources may choose to “go off the record” or be an anonymous source.
-Because of the sensitive nature of some stories, sources have the right to request to not have their name published in conjunction with some information, but they must tell the reporter they wish to not be quoted before sharing the sensitive information — this is to prevent a source from completing an interview with a reporter and then say they don’t want any of the information shared to be included in the article.
-They must clearly inform the reporter of their desire to stay off the record, at which point the reporter should contact an editor to determine a course of action.
+Because of the sensitive nature of some stories, sources have the right to request to not have their name published in conjunction with some information, but they must tell the reporter they wish to not be quoted before sharing the sensitive information — this is to prevent a source from completing an interview with a reporter and then saying they don’t want any of the information shared to be included in the article.
+Sources must clearly inform the reporter of their desire to stay off the record, at which point the reporter should contact an editor to determine a course of action.
 For more information on Mustang News policy regarding anonymous sources, review our policy page.

 - Sources may end an interview prematurely if the reporter displays any inappropriate behavior.
 Reporters are expected to behave with the utmost decorum and respect at all times when employed with Mustang News.
 Any inappropriate behavior, such as lateness, profanity, intoxication or aggression, are grounds for dismissal, and should be reported to Mustang News editors immediately.

 - Sources may request a correction if factual errors or misquotations are present in an article.
 If a source feels they have been misquoted, they should contact Mustang News editor-in-chief immediately.
 Before a correction is issued, the editor-in-chief will speak with the reporter, as well as the section editor, to determine whether the source was misquoted.
-This can generally be easily confirmed by reviewing a reporter’s notes or recordings.
+This can be easily confirmed by reviewing a reporter’s notes or recordings.
 Once confirmation (or non-confirmation) has occurred, the editors will determine the following course of action.
-Although factual errors and misquotations are frowned upon at Mustang News, we cannot remove papers from the stands or completely take an article offline unless the article has been proven to be patently false and/or plagiarized.
+Although factual errors and misquotations are frowned upon at Mustang News, we will not remove papers from distribution stands or completely take an article offline unless the article has been proven to be patently false and/or plagiarized.

 What to expect when being interviewed: